Kong/docs.konghq.com/app/konnect/getting-started/index.md

 1.  **Set up a data plane node**:

-    Set up your first data plane node, which gives you a data plane for proxying traffic.
+    Set up your first data plane node for proxying traffic.

     Start with a data plane proxy so that when your service configuration is ready, your services are immediately connected, configured,